aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/properties/delete/_index.md

 weight: 20
 ---

-This REST API allows you to delete a document property.
-Built-In Document Property resources cannot be removed and return an HTTP 400 error response.
+This REST API deletes a document property.

+Built-in document property resources cannot be removed and return an **HTTP 400** error response.

 ## REST API